They see themselves as decent, God-fearing, upright,

 black people they refer to as niggers; communists;

 and foreigners of all sizes, shapes, and colors.

 They take pride in their offsprings who graduate from

 high school, and some take additional pride in the ones

 All the while, they pray that their offsprings will marry

 and settle down in their respective small towns, attend

 church every Sunday, and breed the next generation

-of small-towners who will keep their lifestyle alive.
+of small-towners who will keep their legacy alive.

 Copyright © 2023 Frank Zahn.
 Published in The Criterion: An